 - difficulty swallowing

-Left untreated, esophagitis can lead to ulcers, scarring, and narrowing of the esophagus, which can be a medical emergency.
-So it’s important to seek proper diagnosis and treatment.
+Left untreated, esophagitis can lead to ulcers, scarring, and narrowing of the esophagus.
+These can be a medical emergency, so it’s important to seek proper diagnosis and treatment.

 In rare cases, pain or burning when you swallow can be a symptom of esophageal or throat cancer.
-Colds, the flu, and other infections are a much more common causes of a sore throat.
+That said, it’s important to remember that colds, the flu, and other infections are more common causes of a sore throat.

 A burning throat from an infection should improve within a week or two.
 With cancer, the pain won’t go away.